 This report determines the date in 2025 and 2026 for additional public holiday days for Council employees as specified under the West Arnhem Regional Council Enterprise Agreement 2024.

-Friday 11 July 2025 and Friday 10 July 2026, be determined as the additional public holiday dates.
+- 1. Receive and note the report titled Endorse Date for NAIDOC Public Holiday; and - 2.
+Approve Friday 11 July 2025 and Friday 10 July 2026, as the additional public holiday dates.